1. Camino Island, by John Grisham. (Doubleday) A search for stolen rare manuscripts leads to a Florida island.

 3. Astrophysics for People in a Hurry, by Neil deGrasse Tyson.
 (Norton) A straightforward, easy-to-understand introduction to the universe.

-7. Option B, by Sheryl Sandberg and Adam Grant.
-(Knopf) Sandberg’s experience after her husband’s sudden death and Grant’s psychological research provide insight on facing adversity and building resilience.
+5. Option B, by Sheryl Sandberg and Adam Grant.
+(Knopf) Sandberg’s experience after her husband’s sudden death and Grant’s psychological research combine to provide insight on facing adversity and building resilience.

 Advice, How-To, Miscellaneous

-4. The Five Love Languages, by Gary Chapman.
-(Northfield) A guide to communicating love in a way that your spouse understands.
+5. The Five Love Languages, by Gary Chapman.
+(Northfield) A guide to communicating love in a way that your spouse will understand.

-Rankings reflect sales at venues nationwide for the week ending July 1.
+Rankings reflect sales at venues nationwide for the week ending June 10.
+An (x) indicates that a book’s sales are barely distinguishable from those of the book above.
 A (b) indicates that some sellers report receiving bulk orders.